15 July 2019

 Step 2.
 Learn about the Non-ESL Community

 The second step is to learn about the English-speaking community at the country, state, and local levels.
 The internet can be a good source of information.
 (Just make sure to find reputable, trustworthy sources.)
-This could include anything, including for example,

 - the history of the country, state, and town;